NuraQ/Arabex-co/README.md

 ## My Role

 I was the sole developer and was responsible for:
-- Frontend development and responsive UI implementation
+- Frontend development and responsive UI implementation using React-js
 - Backend development using Node.js
 - SQL database design and integration
 - End-to-end delivery and deployment